MdSamsuzzohaShayon/MERN-Stack-OAuth/README.md

   9. For temporarily change or add new authorised redirects urls from client id for web application
   10. URL `http://localhost:5000/auth/google/callback`
+  11. **Google API Error** if any error happen make delete oauth client id and make it again

 ### MongoDB